fossabot/everip/docs/FAQ.md

 Thanks in part to the iPhone(r)<sup>(1)</sup> and other smartphones of its generation, the computing power that we have in our pocket is incredible.
 EVER/IP aims to unleash this power, bringing-down the cost of communications worldwide and beyond.

-Companies like Microsoft helped take us from the mainframe era with "micro-software."
-We aim to take humanity into an era from Internet eXchanges to Micro Internet eXchanges (MIXes).
+Companies like Microsoft helped take us from yesterday's mainframe into the Personal Computer era with "micro-software."
+We aim to take humanity from today's mainframe (cloud) into the Personal Communications era with Micro Internet eXchanges (MIXes).
 Welcome to the MicroISP™ era.

 <sup>(1)</sup> iPhone(R) is a trademark of Apple Inc., registered in the U.S. and other countries.